 The New York Times was even less flattering in its assessment of Malkevich, describing the bumbling provocateur as being “more like a Sacha Baron Cohen character than a sinister propagandist.”
 In that article, Malkevich denied any connection to Russian troll operations, but refused to say who funded the USA Really website.

 “I don’t know anybody from so-called troll farms,” he told the Times.
 “I am [only] interested in cooperation and friendship between our two great countries.”

-As Malkevich tried his best to remain button-lipped, Michael returned with a second unhinged comment.
+As Malkevich was trying his best to remain button-lipped, Michael returned with a second unhinged comment.